Physical modeling of viscous disc evolution around magnetized neutron star. Aql X-1 2013 outburst decay: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Alexander Meshcheryakov for the fruitful discussions. {\vsix This work is supported by the Russian Science Foundation under grant 21-12-00141 and performed in Moscow Lomonosov State University~(model analysis of the Aql X-1 2013 outburst).} ST acknowledges support by the grant 14.W03.31.0021 of the Ministry of Science and Higher Education of the Russian Federation (preparing of the Aql X-1 2013 data).
+The authors are grateful to the anonymous referee for extensive helpful suggestions and to Alexander Meshcheryakov for the fruitful discussions.
+This work is supported by the Russian Science Foundation grant 21-12-00141 and performed in Moscow Lomonosov State University (theoretical model development and model analysis of the Aql X-1 2013 outburst).
+Optical data processing was supported by the grant 14.W03.31.0021 of the Ministry of Science and Higher Education of the Russian Federation and the grant from Academy of Finland 332666.
+X-ray data spectral modeling was supported by the Interdisciplinary Scientific and Educational School of Moscow University "Fundamental and Applied Space Research".
 This research has made use of data obtained through the High Energy Astrophysics Science Archive Research Center Online Service, provided by the NASA/Goddard Space Flight Center.
-This research has made use of the NASA/IPAC Infrared Science Archive, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
+This research has made use of the NASA/IPAC Infrared Science Archive, which is funded by the National Aeronautics and Space Administration and operated by the California Institute of Technology.
+This work made use of data supplied by the UK Swift Science Data Centre at the University of Leicester.
 This paper has made use of the SMARTS optical/near-infrared light curves.
 The Yale SMARTS XRB team is supported by NSF grants 0407063 and 070707.
 This research has made use of NASA’s Astrophysics Data System Bibliographic Services.
-NS acknowledges the support by the Interdisciplinary Scientific and Educational School of Moscow University "Fundamental and Applied Space Research".
-GL acknowledges support from the Academy of Finland travel grant 332666.